Skip to main content

 Why Teams Choose 0xArchive

 One call replaces a collector you would otherwise build, run, and reconcile.
-The data comes back normalized, with named fields, live or historical: 24.6B+ Hyperliquid order-book records and trades back to April 2023, plus full order-level (L4) depth with wallet attribution since March 2026.
-Every response carries a request ID and a data-quality path, so a model or alert can gate the window before it acts.
+The data comes back normalized, with named fields, live or historical: Hyperliquid order books and trades back to April 2023, plus full order-level L4 depth with wallet attribution from March 2026 on core, Spot, and HIP-3, and from May 2026 on HIP-4.
+Before a model or alert acts, pair the request ID, when exposed, with the relevant coverage, freshness, incident, or latency result.
 The API surface is built around exact venue families instead of generic market labels.
 A Hyperliquid core request uses /v1/hyperliquid/orderbook/BTC; a Spot request stays under /v1/hyperliquid/spot/orderbook/HYPE-USDC; a HIP-3 request stays under /v1/hyperliquid/hip3/trades/km:US500; a Lighter request uses /v1/lighter/orderbook/BTC.
 That route clarity lets a person or a coding agent generate code straight from the contract.
+Execution, RPC access, wallet indexing, and prebuilt analytics screens are outside this job.
 The same docs expose OpenAPI, Markdown pages, llms.txt, CLI, SDK, and MCP surfaces, so an agent reads the route shape from the contract and writes a working request on the first pass.
-Every order, trade, and fill.
-One API.

 Run One Route